mnbujold/arduino-breakout/README.md

 This version was developed and runs on the Arduino Mega 2560.
 It uses the Adafruit ST7735 LCD module for output and a (10k) analog joystick for input.

 To Compile:
 With the Arduino Mega 2560 board connected, type 'make upload'

+See breakout.pdf for detailed assembly instructions and gameplay instructions.

 Known Issues:
 - None at this time